richardltc/boxwallet/README.md

 * `boxwallet dash` - Displays blockchain, syncing, staking and coin balance and AUD/USD/GBP (Divi only) balance info.

+* `boxwallet wallet backup` - Creates a backup of your `wallet.dat` file, and names it based on the days date.

 * `boxwallet wallet encrypt/unlock/unlockfs` - Allows the encryption and unlocking of the wallet for safe staking.

 * `boxwallet wallet displayaddress` - Displays your public coin address.

+* `boxwallet wallet reindex` - re-indexes your local copy of the Blockchain

+* `boxwallet wallet resync` - Performs a complete, from scratch, resync of the Blockchain.

 * Allows you to "web enable" your existing wallet.